verilator/verilator/docs/internals.rst

 generally try harder not to keep input nodes together when we have the option to scramble things.

+Profile-guided optimization make this a bit better, by adjusting mtask scheduling, but this does not yet guide the packing into mtasks.

 Performance Regression
 """"""""""""""""""""""